Julia McKenzie: Film and television

 McKenzie's early television credits include the sitcom Maggie and Her (1978–1979), alongside Irene Handl and That Beryl Marston...!
 (1981), with Gareth Hunt.
 She went on to greater popularity with British viewers as Hester in the 1980s sitcom Fresh Fields opposite Anton Rodgers, and its 1990s sequel French Fields, for which she was voted TV Times Favourite Female Comedy Performance for five consecutive years.
 The role also earned her a 1985 BAFTA nomination for Best Entertainment Performance.
 She appeared as Mrs Forthby in Blott on the Landscape and as a villager involved in a series of murders in an episode of Midsomer Murders.
 Film credits include Hotel du Lac (1986), Shirley Valentine (1989), Bright Young Things (2003), These Foolish Things (2006) and Notes on a Scandal (2006).

 She was the subject of This Is Your Life in 1981 when she was surprised by Eamonn Andrews outside the Royalty Theatre in London.

 In 2007, she was reunited with Anton Rodgers (again as a husband and wife team) in the ITV comedy You Can Choose Your Friends.
 Also in 2007, she co-starred with Michael Gambon and Judi Dench in the BBC One costume drama series Cranford, playing Mrs Forrester, a military widow of slender means, very attached to her cow Bessie.

 In 2008, she was announced as the replacement for Geraldine McEwan as ITV's Miss Marple.
 She noted: "It's difficult because Agatha Christie wrote her in two ways ...
 First, very much what Geraldine McEwan played: a slight, rather Victorian creature.
 Then, a little sturdier and tweedier.
 I chose the latter.
 A lot of people say they don't like the tweedier version.
 But they're both genuine."
 Also, she said: "Just about everybody in the world knows about Miss Marple and has an opinion of what she should be like, so I’m under no illusions about the size of the task ahead."
 McKenzie's first series of Marple comprised A Pocket Full of Rye, Murder Is Easy, They Do It with Mirrors and Why Didn't They Ask Evans?.
 The second series of the show, which aired in 2010, included The Pale Horse, The Secret of Chimneys, The Blue Geranium, and The Mirror Crack'd from Side to Side.
 A sixth series, including adaptations of A Caribbean Mystery, Greenshaw's Folly and Endless Night, began filming in September 2012 and was broadcast in 2013.

 During 2012, she also played the role of Betty Nicholas in the ITV television series The Town.

 On 26 December 2013, McKenzie appeared as the title character in the TV film adaptation of David Walliams's book Gangsta Granny.
-In February 2015, McKenzie appeared as Shirley Mollison in the BBC mini series The Casual Vacancy.
+In February 2015, she appeared as Shirley Mollison in the BBC mini series The Casual Vacancy.
 She played the mother of one of the main protagonists in the 2019 TV series, Gold Digger.
 She joined an ensemble cast in the film Allelujah, released in March 2023.